loopbackio/loopback-next/extensions/authentication-passport/README.md

 # Passport Strategy Adapter

-_Important: We strongly suggest that users understand LoopBack's [authentication system](https://loopback.io/doc/en/lb4/Loopback-component-authentication.html) before using this module_
+_Important: We strongly recommend that users learn LoopBack's [authentication system](https://loopback.io/doc/en/lb4/Loopback-component-authentication.html) before using this module._

-This is an adapter module created for plugging in [`passport`](https://www.npmjs.com/package/passport) based strategies to the authentication system in `@loopback/authentication@2.x`.
+This is an adapter module created for plugging in [`passport`](https://www.npmjs.com/package/passport) based strategies to the authentication system in `@loopback/authentication@3.x`.

+## Stability: :warning:Experimental:warning:

+> Experimental packages provide early access to advanced or experimental
+> functionality to get community feedback.
+Such modules are published to npm
+> using `0.x.y` versions.
+Their APIs and functionality may be subject to
+> breaking changes in future releases.

 ## Installation